foliant-docs/docs/src/tutorials/api.md

 In this tutorial we will learn how to use Foliant to generate documentation from API specification formats [OpenAPI (Swagger)](https://swagger.io/specification/), [RAML](https://raml.org/) and [API Blueprint](https://apiblueprint.org/).

-The general idea is supply a specification file path (`json` or `yaml` for OpenAPI, `raml` for RAML) to a preprocessor which will create a Markdown document out of it.
-Markdown is what Foliant is good at, so you could do anything with it afterwards: convert to PDF, partially include in other documents, etc. But in this guide we will concentrate on building a static website for your API documentation.
+The general idea is that you supply a specification file path (`json` or `yaml` for OpenAPI, `raml` for RAML) to a preprocessor which will generate a Markdown document out of it.
+Markdown is what Foliant is good at, so after that you can do anything with it: convert to PDF, partially include in other documents, etc. In this guide we will concentrate on building a static website for your API documentation.

 > Please note that in this article we cover only the basic usage of the tools.
 For detailed information on features and customizing output refer to each component's doc page.